MicrosoftDocs/connected-spaces/articles/data-privacy.md

    - Identifiers: store, camera, customer AAD tenant, insight

-> [!NOTE]
+-	**Configuration data:** This is information about the retailer’s store and the edge gateway configuration used for setup and configuration of camera zones (for example, store name, paired camera IP address, camera view snapshot image, and zone skills).

+The data described above is processed on the Azure Stack Edge on the customers’ premises.
+Customers are responsible for securing their equipment and network, and Microsoft’s privacy and security commitments only apply to data processed in environments controlled by Microsoft (for example, the Connected Spaces cloud service and the Dataverse cloud service described below).

+Customers are in control of Azure Stack Edge, which processes the data described above.
+Connected Spaces software running on the customer’s Azure Stack Edge stores this customer data locally:

+- Incoming Video stream data, processed inference data and insight data is stored temporarily for up to 72 hours.

+- A copy of configuration data is also kept in sync on Azure Stack Edge.
+It mirrors the configuration data stored in the customer’s Dataverse storage, and is kept in sync daily after each store’s working hours.

+All of this data is stored in local storage, and is not easily accessible by customers from their Azure Stack Edge resource on the Azure Portal.
+Customers that need to delete all the data on their Azure Stack Edge can follow these instructions for Azure Stack Edge device reset and reactivation.

-> Customers can choose whether they want to upload video data and inference data to their Microsoft Dataverse cloud storage and manage it.
-Go to **Settings** > **Privacy Information** to change where video is stored.
+> [!NOTE] After local processing, insights data is uploaded to the Connected Spaces cloud service for further processing and presentation through Connected Spaces dashboards.
+Customers can control whether they want to upload video data and inference data to their Microsoft Dataverse cloud storage and manage it.
+Go to **Settings** > **Privacy Information** to change where video and inference data is stored.
+[Learn more]()

 ### Connected Spaces cloud service